Lux-AI-Challenge/Lux-Design-S1/specs.md

 # Lux AI Season 1 Specifications

+For documentation on the API, see [this document](https://github.com/Lux-AI-Challenge/Lux-Design-2021/blob/master/kits/).
+To get started developing a bot, see our [Github](https://github.com/Lux-AI-Challenge/Lux-Design-2021)

 ## Background

 The night is dark and full of terrors.
 Two teams must fight off the darkness, collect resources, and advance through the ages.
 Daytime finds a desperate rush to gather and build the resources that can carry you through the impending night.
 Plan and expand carefully -- any city that fails to produce enough light will be consumed by darkness.